hyperledger-archives/indy-sdk/doc/migration-guide-1.5.0-1.6.0.md

 ### Wallet API

-The main goal of changes performed in Wallet API is to avoid maintaining created wallet list on libindy side.
+The main idea of changes performed in Wallet API is to avoid maintaining created wallet list on Libindy side.
 It allows to access wallets from a cluster and solves some problems on mobile platforms.

+The following changes have been performed:
+* Changed Wallet export serialization:
+    * Use MsgPack instead of custom entities serialization to be more reliable and allow extend-ability in backward compatible way.
+    * Changed header format to be more reliable and allow extend-ability in backward compatible way.
+    * Use STOP message to make sure that there was no truncation of export file.
+    * Removed EXPERIMENTAL notice for import/export API endpoints.
+* Removed association between Wallet and Pool.
+* Removed persistence of Wallet configuration by Libindy.
-A significant part of Wallet APIs has been updated to accept wallet configuration as a single json which provides wallet configuration, wallet storage configuration, and placement inside of storage.
+* A significant part of Wallet APIs has been updated to accept wallet configuration as a single json which provides whole wallet configuration.
 This wallet configuration json has the following format:
 ```
  {